squall-io/types/README.md

 - We no more need to crack our head to craft some types
 - We don't have to maintain those type ourselves, per project

+> Note: We do care to keep your properties modifiers, like _optional_ and _readonly_.

 # What's In?

 <!-- WhatIsIn:start -->